 As yourself questions like: Where am I specifically saying “yes” when I need to say “no”.
 What do I need to say a complete “no” to and what do I need to say “no for now” to, and negotiate a more suitable time when I’ll be able to do it?

-4. Pick one of those things to which you need to say a complete “no” and practice with that one.
+- Pick one of those things to which you need to say “no” and practice with that one.

 Saying “no for now” might translate to: “I can’t do it right now, but can get to it tomorrow”.
 Then make sure you follow through on this commitment.

-Practicing this persistently will strengthen your ability to say “no” and to set a clear boundary.
-Saying “no” isn’t easy if you’re used to saying “yes” all the time.
-But learning to say “no” is an important part of simplifying your life, reducing your stress and earning trust because you follow through by doing what you say when you say you will.
+Practice and persistence will strengthen your ability to say “no” and to set a clear boundary.
+Learning to say No isn’t easy if you’re used to saying “yes” all the time.
+But it’s is an important part of simplifying your life, reducing your stress and earning trust.
+You build trust by learning to say “no” because when you say “yes” your partner will know you really mean you will do what you say you’ll do.
+And when you say “no” you will tell your partner why not and negotiate a better time to do it.
 With practice, you’ll find saying “no” becomes easier.

 If not being able to say “no” is causing problems in your relationship, you may need an experienced relationship counsellor & coach.
 Call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 2 8005 1742.